Salonce/github-api-user-repositories/readme.md

 - Fetches public repositories for a GitHub username.
 - Filters out forked repositories.
-- For each github repository it lists: the name, owner login and data for each branch: its name and the latest SHA commit
+- For each github repository it lists: the name, owner login and data for each branch: its name and the latest SHA commit.

 ---